Norwegian Airlines Review – 5 Great Reasons to Choose Norwegian Air for Your Next Adventure

 Low Fare Calendar

 We were traveling over the Thanksgiving holiday and had specific dates in mind.
 Norwegian Air has a Low Fare Calendar that you can use to browse offers.
-Here are some sample flight prices from Orlando to Paris that are ridiculously cheap:
+Here are some sample flight prices from England to Norway that are ridiculously cheap:

 Contacting Norwegian Airlines